Steve Wakeling

 Stephen Wakeling (born 4 October 1983) is an English Middleweight Muay Thai kickboxer, fighting out of Kent, England.
 He is former British, European and four time World Muay Thai champion.

 Early life

 Wakeling's parents were both Muay Thai fighters, his father competed in the famed King's Cup in Thailand.

 Biography and career

 He was expected to face Joe Schilling at Glory 5: London in London, England on 23 March 2013 but his opponent was changed to Simon Marcus.
 Marcus then withdrew from the bout to face Artem Levin, however, and Eddie Walker stepped in as his third opponent.
 He stopped Walker with low kicks in round two.

 He was set to compete in the four man 85 kg/187 lb tournament at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California, United States on 28 September 2013 and face Joe Schilling in the semi-finals.
 However, he was unable to compete due to visa issues and was replaced by Kengo Shimizu.

+On the 15th of October 2022 Steve was added to the WBC Muay Thai Hall of Fame.